SEI-R-2-22/u4_lab_python_CSV_parser/README.md

 Now that we have a list of the fields needed for each employee, let's add their data!
 We'll store each employee as a dictionary within `employee_list`.

  We'll need to loop through the `employees` list that we set as a variable above.
 Inside the loop we'll also need to `enumerate` through each employee tuple, just like we did with the `headers` above.
-Inside the main loop of `employees_list`, the following needs to happen:
+Inside the main loop of `employees`, the following needs to happen:

 - An empty dictionary should be created for each `employee`
 - Each employee's data entries should be accessed by `enumerating` over the `employee`